labring/sealos/docs/4.0/docs/design/sealos-registry.md

 1. Fully native support for docker login, buildah login, no need to re-process the interaction with the registry api during sealos login
-2. Auth server will use user kubeconfig to connect sealos cloud not by kubernetes-admin.
+2. Auth server will use user kubeconfig to connect sealos cloud not by kubernetes-admin

+*But there are some disadvantages:*

+1. maybe kubeconfig is too long as password, which consumes on io